microsoft/causica/README.md

 - `res_connection`:  bool indicating whether all MLPs should use layer norm
 - `layers_encoder`: Optional list indicating width of layers in GNN encoder MLP.
 If unspecified, defaults to a size dependent on size of observation vector.
 - `layers_decoder`: Optional list indicating width of layers in GNN decoder MLP.
 If unspecified, defaults to a size dependent on size of observation vector.
-- `cate_rff_n_features`: number of random features to use in functiona approximation when estimating CATE.
+- `cate_rff_n_features`: number of random features to use in function approximation when estimating CATE.
 - `cate_rff_lengthscale`: lengthscale of RBF kernel used when estimating CATE.
 - `prior_A`: prior adjacency matrix.
 Does not need to be a DAG.
-- `prior_A_confidence`: degree of confidence in prior adjacency matrix enabled edges between 0 and 1. e.g. a values 0.5 enforces a beleif that the entries in prior_A are correct 50% of the time.
+- `prior_A_confidence`: degree of confidence in prior adjacency matrix enabled edges between 0 and 1. e.g. a value of 0.5 enforces a belief that the entries in prior_A are correct 50% of the time.

 Training hyperparameters: